hackoregon/btc-backend/README.md

 hackOregonBackEnd
 =================

+The back end consists of a postgres database and an OpenResty/Nginx server.
+This is put together in such a way that all endpoints can be built entirely inside of postgres functions.
+See the file install.sql for an example of several of these functions.

-Scripts to build hack oregon's back end in a vagrant virtual machine.
+This repo contains all scripts needed to build hack oregon's back end in a vagrant virtual machine.

 To install the backend: